frontendpatterns/frontendpatterns.dev/src/content/patterns/image-optimization.md

 ---
 # Image Optimization

-Compressing, resizing, and serving images in modern formats to reduce bandwidth usage.

 ## Problem

 Without this pattern, the premise that compressing, resizing, and serving images in modern formats to reduce bandwidth falls apart, and small changes trigger cascading regressions.